Spousal Support Lawyers in North Carolina and South Carolina

 Because this isn’t always the case, however, the courts sometimes determine that the spouse with the lower salary may not receive spousal support because of their high-value assets, or because their low income is not connected in any way to the marriage.
 If those involved in a dissolved marriage make similar amounts of money, a court usually won’t award alimony to either spouse.

-How to Get Spousal Support in North and South Carolina
+How to Get Spousal Support in North & South Carolina

-The court can base an alimony award based on many factors, including:
+The court can determine an alimony award based on many factors, including:

 - The length of the marriage